unicode-org/icu/docs/userguide/icu_data/buildtool.md

 That will produce a file *en.txt* in your current directory, which is the original *data/unit/en.txt* but after resource filters were applied.

+*Tip:* derb expects your res files to be rooted in a directory named `icudt64l` (corresponding to your current ICU version and endianness).
+If your files are not in such a directory, derb fails with U_MISSING_RESOURCE_ERROR.

 **Put complex rules first** and **use the wildcard `*` sparingly:** The order of the filter rules matters a great deal in how effective your data size